Service Providers & Temporary Workers

 Temporary Employee Process

 The University employs individuals in a variety of types to support and enhance the academic, research, and service missions of the University.
-Temporary staff allow a department to meet specific increased staffing needs for a limited period of time.
-Hiring temporary staff may be an effective way to manage peak periods for the business, cover employee absences, or provide additional support on large projects.
+Temporary staff allows a department to meet specific increased staffing needs for a limited period of time.
+Hiring temporary staff may be an effective way to manage peak periods, cover employee absences, or provide additional support on large projects.

 When establishing a temporary employee position, review the temporary staff policy and consider the following factors: